 The function should use any of the utility functions defined in beets.ui.
 Try running pydoc beets.ui to see what's available.

-You can add command-line options to your new command using the parser member of the Subcommand class, which is a CommonOptionsParser instance.
+You can add command-line options to your new command using the parser member of the Subcommand class, which is an OptionParser instance.
 Just use it like you would a normal OptionParser in an independent script.
-Note that it offers several methods to add common options: --album, --path and --format.